 Agriculture is in a unique position to climate change.
 Our current agricultural system produces 9% of greenhouse gas emissions in the United States, according to the Environmental Protection Agency’s latest report from 2017.
 Globally, this sector alone produces almost a quarter of emissions.

 While our farming system contributes to our changing climate, it also has the opportunity to assuage its impact and even reverse climate change.
-Enter: regenerative agriculture.
-Regenerative organic agriculture refers to a farming system that works with nature to utilize photosynthesis and healthy soil microbiology to pull carbon from the atmosphere and store (or sequester) carbon emissions.
+Enter: regenerative practices.
+Regenerative practices refer to a farming system that works with nature to utilize photosynthesis and healthy soil microbiology to pull carbon from the atmosphere and store (or sequester) carbon emissions.
 According to the Rodale Institute, “recent data from farming systems and pasture trials around the globe show that we could sequester more than 100% of current annual CO2 emissions with a switch to widely available and inexpensive organic management practices.”

 Building healthy soil on farms will require a shift away from practices that release carbon from the soil back into the atmosphere, such as tilling the soil, monoculture systems that promote planting the same single crop year-after-year, and using fossil fuel based fertilizers, pesticides and herbicides, according to the Carbon Cycle Institute.
 Clear-cutting forests, a practice in many locations around the world to establish new fields for planting, also releases carbon.
 The net effect of these practices has been the release of more carbon than is being stored.

 Regenerative practices for maintaining healthy soil and carbon sequestration defined by the Rodale Institute and the Carbon Cycle Institute, among others, include: